 1. Enhance your motivation techniques

-As you try to pique your students’ interest, you should take care of your motivation techniques and make your lessons unpredictable.
+As you try to pique your students’ interests, you should take care of your motivation techniques and make your lessons unpredictable.
 When students don’t know what to expect, they become more excited about revealing what’s in store for them.

 By now, you probably have your motivation style; however, you should try to double-check if it suits the new lesson and your students’ interests.
 The suspense and the unveiling of classroom activities keep students on their toes and make them motivated to participate.